Funaná: History

 The funaná is a relatively recent musical genre.
 According to the oral tradition, the funaná appeared when, in an attempt of acculturation, the accordion would have been introduced in Santiago island in the beginning of the 20th century, in order to the population to learn Portuguese musical genres.
 The result, however, would have been completely different: it would be the creation of a new and genuine music genre.
 There aren't, nevertheless, musicological documents to prove that.
 Even so, it's still curious the fact that, even being a totally different musical genre, the usage of the accordion and the ferrinho in the funaná is analogous to the usage of the accordion and the triangle in certain Portuguese folk music genres (malhão, corridinho, vira, etc.)

 Other sources, also from oral tradition, trace back another origin.
 They place the origins of the funaná in the increase of accordion importations as a cheap substitute for organs to play religious music.
 The funaná would have then appeared as an adaptation for the accordion of other musical genres that were in vogue then.

 The name “funaná” itself is also recent, and dates back probably from the 60's and 70's.
 For some, the word derives from the Portuguese word “fungagá”.
 For others the name comes from the merging of the names of two great players, one of accordion and the other of ferrinho, named Funa and Naná.
 The older words for designating the funaná were “fuc-fuc” and “badju l’ gaita”.

-Initially a genre exclusively from Santiago, for a long time the funaná was relegated to a rural context and/or for the less favourished social classes.
+Initially a genre exclusively from Santiago, for a long time the funaná was relegated to a rural context and/or for the less favored social classes.
 It has even been forbidden its performance in the capital, where it was the morna that had a more prestigious and noble character.

 But during the 1970s, and mostly after the independence, there had been essays of reviving certain musical genres, among them the funaná.
 The post-independence socialist ideology, with its struggle against the social classes differences, was a fertile field for the (re)birth of the funaná.
 These essays weren't successful mostly because “the funaná couldn't step away from the coladeira”.